-There are different types of bridges, including:
+The first thing you need to know are the different types of bridges, including:

 Each of these types of bridges has its place in both real and model bridge building.
-I’ve listed them in order of complexity.
-A beam bridge is the simplest to create while a suspension bridge requires a lot more parts to it.
+I’ve listed them from easiest to hardest.
+A beam bridge is the simplest to create while a suspension bridge has a lot more parts to it.

 You can download a free program called the Bridge Designer which allows you to create a bridge and see how it responds to a truck driving over it.
-The goal of the program is to design the cheapest bridge for any given situation, and you can choose from several different scenarios.
+The goal of the program is to design the cheapest bridge for any given situation, and you can choose from several different materials.
 I have spent a lot of time using this program, and not only is it fun, it is very helpful in learning how bridges work.

 I highly recommend you check out the Examples on my website to see what other ideas have been tried and what you can learn from them.

 By now you have learned more about the bridge types, and a lot about truss design.
 If you haven’t, go back and check out those two sections mentioned above.

-I grew up participating in the National Science Olympiad structure competitions.
+But first, let me say that I grew up participating in the National Science Olympiad structure competitions.
 In fact, this is how my love of bridges started.
 If your school has a Science Olympiad team, I would highly recommend checking it out.

 This type of thinking will help you problem solve like an engineer.

-How can you implement these ideas?
+How can you put these ideas into use?

 Simply put, your model bridge has to to transfer the load, from wherever it must be supported from, through your bridge and eventually onto solid ground (or the table) that the bridge sits on.
 Most commonly, the load is centered over a gap.
 That is the scenario we will run with here.
 If yours is different, you will need to use your problem solving skills to transfer the concepts.

-Now, in this next diagram, you see two typical bridge designs (the Warren Truss).
+Now, in this next diagram, you see two typical bridge designs (the Warren truss).